respack-dev/wan2respack/docs/source/filespecification/fi-index.rst

 - QE nscf input file

 - Wannier90 input file
-    Do not write k-points block.
+    Do not write a k-point block.
-    This file is used as only reference.
+    This file is used only as a reference.

 - pw2wannier90 input file